 Outside was the usual four-o'clock hustle and bustle.
 Everyone was hurrying somewhere, only I was totally confused.
-There I was, like some old lady suffering from dementia, standing outside her own house, unsure whether she is just returning home or leaving to go somewhere.
+I stood there like some old lady with dementia outside her own house, unsure whether she is just returning home or leaving to go somewhere.
 The scents of memory were propelled by the pumping heart, so they came in throbbing associations.
 I kept returning to the chaotic scenes from the past with such intensity that I barely managed to drag myself home.

-Tuesday, 11 June 2019, start at 08:30
+Tuesday 11 06 19, start at 08:30

 As expected, the olfactory epithelium did indeed need a week of rehabilitation.
 All this time I did not leave the house.
 For the first few days I experienced serious consequences of the intense emotional olfactometry.
 It was particularly hard at night.
 Hundreds of clocks with scents of past events wound up in their mechanisms hung on the walls of huge halls.
 There was one for every person and each individual stood before their own clock, the springs releasing the scents, the scents bringing back memories.
 People in front of their clocks were happy, some laughed out loud, one lady even cried with joy.
-Then the people disappeared and standing by the clocks were long and lanky clockmakers, sticking their pointed noses into the mechanisms, discovering other people's memories.
+Then the people disappeared and standing by the clocks were long and lanky clockmakers, sticking their pointed noses into the mechanisms and discovering other people's memories.
 They raised their thin fingers as if conducting the oncoming scents, sucking in other people's secrets with relish.
 I also dreamed about myself but always only towards morning when the increased noise from the road began melting into the subconscious.
 Now I was the one doing the conducting.
-Hundreds of clocks played an oratorio of scent, yet I was unable to smell anything in my current state.
+Hundreds of clocks played an oratorio of scent, yet I was in a state where I was unable to smell anything.
 I stood in front of the orchestra in desperation like a deaf Ludwig van Beethoven, without knowing what to do and how to escape.

 Fortunately my nightmarish dreams never chase me for more days in a row.
-As with all top artists and athletes, rest for me is also a carefully planned activity.
+As with all top artists and sportsmen, rest for me is also a carefully planned activity.
 I prefer a comfortable armchair in the company of one of my brilliant performances, the magnificent olfactory events of my rich career.

-With such a dramatic experience as the visit to the watchmaker, there was but one choice.
+With such a dramatic experience as the visit to the watch-maker, the choice could only be one.
 My first performance at the Tokyo Opera House.
 I remembered how my baggage that day was weighed down with doubts and uncertainty.
 I worried about the auditorium and the crowds, even though I had chosen the city and its people precisely because of their sensuousness.
 My concern was not unfounded since their exquisite sense of beauty had over the centuries degenerated into pathetic customs and lately into cheap tourist performances.
 It later emerged that the auditorium was without smell and at the same time olfactive enough in as much as this is within reach of a music auditorium.